maximebf/php-debugbar/README.md

 ## Testing

 To test, run `php vendor/bin/phpunit`.
-To debug Browser tests, you can run `PANTHER_NO_HEADLESS=1 vendor/bin/phpunit --debug`
+To debug Browser tests, you can run `PANTHER_NO_HEADLESS=1 vendor/bin/phpunit --debug`.
+Run `vendor/bin/bdi detect drivers` to download the latest drivers.